Multilevel Preconditioning of Discontinuous-Galerkin Spectral Element Methods, Part I: Geometrically Conforming Meshes: Proof of Theorem

-Another relevant property concerns the locally uniform equivalence of LGL-grids of comparable order; we refer to \cite{BCD2013} for the proof. \begin{property} Assume that $c\, p \leq q \leq p$ for some fixed constant $c>0$.
-Then, $\cG_q(I)$ and $\cG_p(I)$ are locally $(A,B)$-uniformly equivalent, with $A$ and $B$ depending on the proportionality factor $c$ but independent of $q$ and $p$. \end{property}
+The following stability estimates draw in essential way on Property~\ref{prop:Nhequivalence-multi} and its univariate counterpart.
+A major issue is to interrelate grids of different orders.

-A crucial role in what follows will be played by the relation between the high-order polynomial space $V_p(I):= \mathbb{P}_p(I)$ and its low-order {\em companion finite element space} $V_{h,p}(I) = V_h(\cT_p(I))$ of the continuous, piecewise-linear functions on the partition $\cT_p(I)$.
-Let us introduce the interpolation operators at the nodes of $\cG_p(I)$
+We begin with a relevant property that concerns the locally uniform equivalence of LGL grids of comparable order and refer to \cite{BCD2013} for the proof. \begin{property} Assume that $c\, p \leq q \leq p$ for some fixed constant $c>0$.
+Let $I=[a,b]$.
+Then, $\cG_q(I)$ and $\cG_p(I)$ are locally $(A,B)$-uniformly equivalent, with $A$ and $B$ depending on the proportionality factor $c$ but independent of $q$, $p$ and $H=b-a$. \endproof \end{property}

-Then, $v \mapsto v_h=\cI_{h,p}v$ defines an isomorphism between $\mathbb{P}_p(I)$ and $V_{h,p}(I)$, with inverse $v_h \mapsto v=\cI_{p}v_h$.
-The next property provides uniform equivalences between norms of global polynomials and their piecewise affine interpolants at the LGL-grid, and vice-versa, which are at the core of the subsequent applications to preconditioning (see \cite{Ca94,PaRo95}).
+As a consequence of Properties~\ref{prop:lgl-uniequiv} and~\ref{lemdyadic-2} one obtains the following immediate extension to the associated dyadic grids. \begin{corollary} Assume that $c\, p \leq q \leq p$ for some fixed constant $c>0$.
+Then, $\cD_q(I)$ is locally $(A,B)$-uniformly equivalent to both $\cG_p(I)$ and $\cD_p(I)$, with $A$ and $B$ depending on the proportionality factor $c$ but not on $p$ and $H$. \endproof \end{corollary}